CPNV-ES/LiveCoding/docs/server/languages.md

 # Create and Use a new language
-The LiveCoding server allow you to create new languages to performe your game.
+The LiveCoding server allow you to create new languages package to performe your game.

 ## Language module
 LiveConding use a modular structure to integrate new languages.
-You can find the languages module into "~/server/mod" folder.
-This module load all languages stored inside the **languages** folder.
+You can find the languages module into **~/server/mod" folder**.
+This module load all languages packages stored inside the **languages** folder in where are stored all languages packages.
-So, if you would to add a new language for your game it's enough to put your language folder inside it.
+So, if you want to add a new language package for your game it's enough to put your package inside it.

 ## How it work
-The language module use a manifest file to verify if a language is defined and can be used.
+LiveCoding use a manifest file to verify if a language package is defined and can be used.

 This is an example of manifest file: